Difficulty Swallowing

 There may be other minor factors that contribute to less severe dysphagia.
 For instance, chemotherapy can cause sores and dry mouth.
 This makes it more difficult to swallow.

 Treatment options ultimately depend on the underlying cause.
-For issues caused by chemotherapy or radiation, there are several prescriptive options that can help aid the discomfort by treating any fungal infections caused by therapy.
+For issues caused by chemotherapy or radiation therapy, several prescriptive options can help aid the discomfort by treating any fungal infections caused by therapy.
 Others are topical liquids that can help make swallowing easier.
-Treatments focused on palliation and relieving symptoms are important for dysphagia.
-Not only does this improve symptoms, it can prohibit further weight loss by making eating more comfortable.

 In rare cases, when a tumor is causing such severe compression of the esophagus, a surgical procedure might be an option.
 Often, it requires an outpatient endoscopy and stent placement.
-This mesh like material can help keep the esophagus open enough for food to pass through.
-Given this can also occur in late stages of the cancer, thoughtful discussions can be helpful to review the risks and benefits this procedure may provide.
-It is not without risk, as the stent can erode through the esophagus creating a fistula (hole), a serious medical situation which may not be fixable.
+This mesh-like material can help keep the esophagus open enough for food to pass through.[4]

 Management of Dysphagia